Price range: $37.95 through $42.95

-Yates apple is a heavy annually productive grafted apple tree, really yates is an applecrab.
+Yates apple is a heavy, annually productive, grafted apple tree; really, Yates is an apple crab.
 With its “Southern Roots”, many people would think that the Yates apple isn’t a good Northern apple.
-Yet, this tree is thriving well in temperatures down to -25 degrees, making this a solid apple tree into zone 4b.
-Yates apple tree is a heavy annual producer with a great tasting 2” applecrab and is very resistant to common apple tree diseases.
-Insects do not bother this tree as much as some other apple trees.
-In a no spray situation yates has excellent resistance to apple scab, fireblight, powdery mildew and good resistance to cedar apple rust.
-This tree has a great drop time of October, November, and well into December depending on how far north you are planting.
-In the south, yates will drop October into mid November.
-The farther you move this tree north the later it hangs.
-Here in Pennsylvania this tree is dropping in November and continues well into December.
-The trees as dependable as they come, the picture your looking at is of yates producing after a mid-May 26° freeze.
-Yates Apple tree will reach a mature height of 20’+.
+Yet, this tree thrives well in temperatures as low as -25 degrees, making it a solid apple tree for zone 4b.
+The Yates apple tree is a heavy annual producer with a great-tasting 2″ apple crab that has enough resistance to common apple tree diseases to produce good crops in a no-spray situation.
+Yates has resistance to apple scab, fireblight, powdery mildew, and cedar apple rust.
+The leaves are not pristine on this tree, but I’m not trying to feed the deer the leaves; the apples are always the next thing to perfect.
+This tree has a great drop time from October to November and well into December, depending on the planting location.
+In the south, Yates will drop October into mid-November.
+The farther you move this tree north, the later it hangs.
+Here in Pennsylvania, this tree begins dropping fruit in late November and continues through December.
+The tree is as dependable as they come; the picture you’re looking at is of yates producing after a mid-May 26° freeze.
+The Yates Apple Crab will reach a mature height of 20 feet or more.
 Plant Hardiness zones 4-8

 Description